 Service Standards were introduced in 2012 after consultation with Service Managers, DMTs, SMT and JMT.
 Five further measures were introduced from Quarter 2 2017/18 and all are reviewed during Quarter 3 each year as part of the service planning process.
 Service Standards are the measures judged to be the most important to our customers, therefore, the most likely to influence the overall satisfaction with how the Council performs.

-The following pages contains the Council's performance against the Service Standards.
+The following pages contains the Council's performance against the Service Standard within the Panel's remit.